Get off the beaten track and down some Laneways in Melbourne on this 2 hours walking tour. Drink coffee with our local guide.

 - During the wet season Gunlom Falls may not be accessible and during this time we will visit the Yurmikmik region (either Motor Car Falls or Boulder Creek)

-- Camping/dorm customers will spend 9 nights in dorm, 3 nights camping in swags only, 2 nights in permanent safari tents and 2 nights in swags and pop-up tents.
+- Camping/dorm customers will spend 9 nights in a dorm, 3 nights camping in swags only, 2 nights in permanent safari tents and 2 nights in swags and pop-up tents.
 Camping/twin/double/single customers will spend 9 nights in a private room (6 nights private facilities, 3 nights shared facilities), 4 nights camping in swags and dome tents and 3 nights in a permanent safari tent (shared facilities)

 - Twin/double fare can only be booked by two people travelling together.